mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The main MLS key schedule provides a `resumption_psk` that is used as a PSK to inject entropy from one epoch into another.
 This functionality is used in the reinitialization and branching processes described in {{reinitialization}} and
-{{subgroup-branching}}, but may be used by applications for other purposes.
+{{subgroup-branching}}, but it may be used by applications for other purposes.

 Some uses of resumption PSKs might call for the use of PSKs from historical epochs.
 The application SHOULD specify an upper limit on the number of past